 Every mouthful at Tok Tok is a moment of pure joy.
 With a tonne of gluten-free options to choose from, you won’t know where to start.
 Fortunately, the wait staff are super helpful with recommendations to make sure you don’t miss out on the most popular fusion gems.
 Fill your table with pops of colour then feast.

 You’ll be treated by the sweet smell of aromatic spices when you step into 1947 Eatery.
 Named after the year India gained its independence, the eatery serves vibrant Indian flavours with plenty of gluten-free snacks, tandoor meats, curries and sides to choose from.
 Start your feast with curry chips- golden crinkle cut fries topped with butter chicken sauce and melted cheese-nibble on tandoor meats and paneer, and live the good life with authentic curries and curious cocktails.
 Come hungry.

 GoGo Daddy Thai Canteen

-Did you know that the delectable Italian pasta bar that's recently opened in St Kevin's arcade offers gluten-free pasta?
-Whether you’re in the mood for a prawn bisque, a vegetarian dish or even just salt and pepper simply swap out any of Pici’s pasta dishes for a cheeky gluten free number and you’re good to go!
+Did you know that the delectable Italian pasta bar in St Kevin's arcade offers gluten-free pasta?
+Whether you’re in the mood for a prawn bisque, a vegetarian dish or even just salt and pepper simply swap out any of Pici’s pasta dishes for a cheeky gluten-free number and you’re good to go!

 So dang cool, Honey Bones is the slickest.
 Plus, almost their entire menu can accommodate gluten-free needs.
 Buckwheat bowls, a quick butty, Cilbir eggs, pea pancakes and zesty zucchini fritters could all be in your future.
 Or maybe you'd like to load up large on The Full Bones.
 We've got our eyes on the Turkish scramble.
 They don't take bookings so you'll probably need to wait for a table, but it'll be so, so worth it.